Taking a year out

-Generally speaking, universities will look favourably on gap year plans so long as you’ll be doing something productive, which shows maturity and motivation.
-This could involve getting work experience, studying further, travelling, volunteering, or earning money towards your tuition fees.
+Generally speaking, universities will look favourably on gap year plans as long as you will be doing something productive, which shows maturity and motivation.
+This could involve getting work experience, undertaking further study, travelling, volunteering, or earning money towards your tuition fees.

-If you’re thinking of taking a gap year, most universities include pointers on taking gap years on their website or in their prospectus.
-It’s also worth discussing it with subject tutors at university open days.
+If you are thinking of taking a gap year, most universities will provide advice about taking gap years on their website or in their prospectus.
+It is also worth discussing it with subject tutors at university open days.

-If you use your gap year wisely, it will broaden your mind and give you loads of confidence, independence, experience and new skills.
-Hopefully, you’ll have a fantastic experience and, on top of that, it can:
+If you use your gap year wisely, it will broaden your mind and develop your confidence, independence, experience and new skills.
+Hopefully, you will have a fantastic experience alongside which, it can:

-- Help you decide what you want to study if you’re unsure.
+- Help you decide what you want to study if you are unsure.